 Then they’re told, by the media or other investors, that company X is down 20%, is likely to issue a profits warning, and is basically rubbish and hated by everybody in The City.

-The final straw, which breaks the back of the sensible investing camel, is that having been pumped with fear by the news that they’ve “lost” 20% of their capital, and that everybody knows that the company is “doomed”, investors have the ability, at the click of the button, to sell those horrid shares and replace them with the warm comfort blanket and certainty of cash.
+The final straw, which breaks the back of the sensible investing camel, is that having been pumped with fear by the news that they’ve “lost” 20% of their capital and that everybody knows the company is “doomed”, investors have the ability, at the click of the button, to sell those “losing” shares and replace them with the warm comfort blanket and certainty of cash.

 If only stock market investors would realise that the share price represents someone else’s opinion on what those shares are worth and, like all opinions and much of the wall of noise, it can be ignored.

 A far saner approach in my opinion is to think of the stock market as precisely that; a market.
 You go to the market, you buy some quality goods (perhaps a bit of Sainsbury, some Marks & Spencer or Unilever), hopefully at a good price, and then go back home.

 What other market traders subsequently think about the value of those goods is irrelevant.